mvysny/mvysny.github.io/_posts/2023-2-9-microk8s-lets-encrypt.md

 when a https communication is attempted.

 This is where the Ingress configuration comes to play.
-Ingress is annotated with `cert-manager.io/cluster-issuer: letsencrypt` which tells CertManager that we are going to issue a certificate for this site, and we'll use the `letsencrypt` ClusterIssuer.
+Ingress is annotated with `cert-manager.io/cluster-issuer: lets-encrypt` which tells CertManager that we are going to issue a certificate for this site, and we'll use the `lets-encrypt` ClusterIssuer.
 Certbot will take a look at the `tls/secretName` configuration, and will run the ACME certificate signing for all hosts mentioned, and will store the certificate to given secret `microbot-ingress-tls`.